Skip to main content

 You can access Indicium log files in two ways:

-- Multiple log files (web server): Gather multiple log files from the web server Indicium is running on.
+• Regular log files): Gather multiple log files from the web server Indicium is running on.

-To gather multiple log files, you can go to the web server Indicium is running on.
+To collect multiple log files, you can go to the web server Indicium is running on.
 You must have access to this web server and to the Indicium deployment directory.

 To gather multiple log files: